Utkarsh1308/Utkarsh1308.github.io/_posts/2019-07-23-Adding-support-for-Binary-Diffs.md

 ## End of Phase-2

-Now that we have a clear approach on how to implement Binary Difss in coala code we can shift our focus on XML Diffs.
+Now that we have a clear approach on how to implement Binary Diffs in coala code we can shift our focus on XML Diffs.
-With my college starting in a week I plan to complete most of my work in the coming weeks but we never know what the future will await.
+With my college starting in a week I plan to complete most of my work in the coming couple weeks but we never know what the future will await.

 Hoping for the best!!